honklin/Engineering4_Notebook/README.md

 ### Reflection

 This assignment was pretty simple, but I did figure out that the syntax for 'for' statements is for var in range (limit inclusive, other limit exclusive, interval).
+I also figured out that the PICOs

 &nbsp;